chizkidd/nanoddpm/README.md

 ```

 ## Philosophy
-_The readability of the code should translate to learnable mathematics._
+- _The readability of the code should translate to learnable mathematics._
+- _No black boxes.
+No heavy wrappers.
+Just raw PyTorch, and explicit diffusion equations that fits in a single file.
+Designed for learners who want to understand **how** diffusion works, not just how to call it._

 ## License
 MIT